Unidata/science-gateway/vms/ramadda/readme.md

 ## Start RAMADDA With Docker and docker-compose

 With the help of Docker and `docker-compose`, starting a VM with the RAMADDA content management system should be fairly easy.
 There are a few directories you will need to map from outside to within the container.
-[See here to install Docker and docker-compose](https://github.com/Unidata/xsede-jetstream/blob/master/docker-readme.md).
+[See here to install Docker and docker-compose](../../vm-init-readme.md).

 <a id="h:2F1A5636"></a>

 ## /repository Directory

 The `/repository` directory should be a fairly beefy data volume (e.g., 100 GBs) or however much data you anticipate your RAMADDA users will consume.
-[See here if creating data volumes via the Jetstream OpenStack API](https://github.com/Unidata/xsede-jetstream/blob/master/openstack/readme.md#create-and-attach-data-volumes).
+[See here if creating data volumes via the JetStream OpenStack API](../../openstack/readme.md).

 <a id="h:D5095E2A"></a>